-- Snacks/bottle drink– you are unlikely to want to eat anything during labour, more likely to feel nauseaus but if it’s a long labour it’s good to try something even if it’s just a sports drink to keep your energy levels up.
-I have also packed much needed chocolate treat for afterwards.
+- Snacks/bottle drink– you are unlikely to want to eat anything during labour, more likely to feel nauseous but if it’s a long labour it’s good to try something even if it’s just a sports drink to keep your energy levels up.
+I have also packed much-needed chocolate treat for afterward.

-- Towel– the hospital will of course provide you with a towel (or 2 if your lucky!) but they are often small, white, and not particularly soft.
+- Towel– the hospital will, of course, provide you with a towel (or 2 if you are lucky!) but they are often small, white, and not particularly soft.
 After being in labour for 15 hours last time and then going to theatre, when I finally had a shower I wanted a nice big soft towel, I also chose a dark colour because you are likely to be bleeding still.

 - Plastic bag– I’ve packed this to put my soiled/dirty clothes in.